The Wonder Way

 God, you have taught me from my you.
 Until now, I have declared your wonders.
 Yes, even when I am old and gray-haired, God, don't forsake me, until I have declared your strength to the next generation, your might to everyone who is to come. - Psalms 71:17-18

-Perfect effort with high standards in learning our crafts.
+We are not without fault, yet we can give perfect effort and have high standards in learning our crafts.

 Laugh!
 Have fun.
 Share memories.
 When students have relationships with each other, they work together better as a team, which will make them a better ensemble.